20.1 The Map and GeoFinder

 To accomplish that, move the map to display the area you are interested in.
 Then all you have to do is click on the little rectangular loupe icon underneath the map:

-Once you click on that GeoFinder button, the NeoFinder will search the entire catalog database, and display all photos and movies with a Geotag from the currently visible region of the map.
-That was easy, wasn’t it?
+Once you click on that GeoFinder button, the NeoFinder will search the entire catalog database, and display all photos and movies with a Geotag from the currently visible region of the map!

 Multiple Items